Nick Nelson (baseball): Philadelphia Phillies

 The Yankees traded Nelson and Donny Sands to the Philadelphia Phillies in exchange for T. J. Rumfield and Joel Valdez on November 19, 2021.
 On September 9, 2022, he recorded his first career save, pitching in relief of Brad Hand in a 5–3 victory over the Washington Nationals.
 In 2022, Nelson worked mainly as a long reliever, making 47 appearances for the Phillies and registering a 4.85 ERA with 69 strikeouts in 682/3 innings of work.

 Nelson made only one appearance for Philadelphia in 2023, recording the win after allowing one run with three strikeouts across 5 1/3 innings against the New York Mets.

 Nelson was optioned to the Triple–A Lehigh Valley IronPigs to begin the 2024 season.
 In three games for the Phillies, he posted a 5.40 ERA with 5 strikeouts over 3 1/3 innings pitched.
 Nelson was designated for assignment by the Phillies on August 11.
 He cleared waivers and was sent outright to Lehigh Valley on August 13.
 On September 4, the Phillies selected Nelson's contract, adding him to their active roster.
 He allowed one run in two innings of relief against the Miami Marlins in his only appearance, and was designated for assignment by the Phillies on September 7.
 Nelson cleared waivers and was sent outright to Lehigh Valley on September 11.
 He elected free agency on October 10.

 Hanshin Tigers

 On December 20, 2024, Nelson signed a one–year, $1 million contract with the Hanshin Tigers of Nippon Professional Baseball.
+He made 23 appearances for Hanshin in 2025, posting a 2-1 record and 1.93 ERA with 25 strikeouts across 32 2/3 innings pitched.
+On December 2, 2025, Nelson and the Tigers parted ways.

+CTBC Brothers

+On January 23, 2026, Nelson signed with the CTBC Brothers of the Chinese Professional Baseball League.
+He made seven appearances (including five starts) for the team, posting an 0-5 record and 4.91 ERA with 20 strikeouts across 29 1/3 innings pitched.
+Nelson was released by the Brothers on May 26.